-Students are encouraged to take the exam as soon as possible following the completion of general Psychology and Clinical Psychology course work.
-It is recommended that comps be taken by Winter Quarter of the third year, and it is expected that students will achieve a passing score on the Comprehensive Exam no later than Spring Quarter of the third year.
+Students are encouraged to take the exam as soon as possible following the completion of general psychology course work.
+It is recommended that the Comprehensive Exam be taken by Winter Quarter of the third year, and it is expected that students will achieve a passing score on the Comprehensive Exam no later than Spring Quarter of the third year.

 In recognition of the fact that the literature of general psychology changes rapidly, the validity of a passing comprehensive examination score will only be recognized for 7 years.
-Students who have not graduated by that time must retake the PEPPPO and obtain a passing score.
+Students who have not graduated by that time must successfully retake their comprehensive examination.

-Part II: Research and Evaluation
+Part III: Research and Evaluation

-The curricula for all tracks include a series of three foundational general psychology courses in psychological measurement and statistics.
-In addition, students take a course in research design or program evaluation.
+The curricula for all tracks include a series of two foundational general psychology courses in statistics.
+In addition, all students take a course in research design or program evaluation, and clinical (PhD and PsyD) doctoral students take a course in psychological measurement and assessment.

-All students are also exposed to a wide variety of research topics by attending 18 research colloquia (out of 27 offered throughout their first three years of training).
-Students must register for PG856 Research Colloquium (2 units) in the quarter in which the final colloquium will be attended:
+All students are exposed to a wide variety of research topics by attending 18 research colloquia (out of 27 offered throughout their first three years of training).
+Students must register for PG856 Research Colloquium (2 units) in the quarter in which the final colloquium will be attended.
+Doctoral students also participate in research teams throughout their graduate career.

 In addition, all students participate in research and/or evaluation experiences, with research teams led by faculty advisors.
 Thus research training involves three overlapping components: classroom instruction, direct experience, and faculty modeling.
-First, a thorough program of classroom instruction (PG850-PG853) lays a foundation of knowledge.
+First, a thorough program of classroom instruction lays a foundation of knowledge.
 For PhD students, this introduction culminates in the planning and execution of a master's-level research project under the supervision of the faculty advisor.
 The PsyD student learns to critique research methods and to conduct program evaluations.
 All students are exposed to research through the Research Colloquia.
-Second, students are continually involved in research teams under the guidance and supervision of their faculty advisor These experiences culminate in the independent dissertation.
+Second, students are continually involved in research teams under the guidance and supervision of their faculty advisor.
+These experiences culminate in the independent dissertation.
 Third, students are expected to benefit from faculty models and colloquium speakers.
-Faculty are engaged in ongoing research, and serve as models of the scientist-practitioner and/or practitioner-evaluator.
+Faculty are engaged in ongoing research, and serve as models of the scientist-practitioner, local clinical scientist and/or researcher-teacher.

 Master's Research Project.
 Each PhD student must complete a master's research project prior to beginning the dissertation.
-Credit for the master's project is earned by registering for PG865 Master's Research.
+Credit for the master's project is earned by registering for PG865 Master's Research (for PhD Clinical) or PG857 (for PhD Psych Science).
 The amount of credit earned is based directly on the amount of time spent working on the research project.
-A minimum of 6 units is required.
+A minimum of 6 units is required for all students, and Psych Science students must take additional 50 units in this area.
+Because of the heavy focus on research for Psychological Science PhD students, these units will likely be used for research activities beyond the masters project.

 Dissertation.
-Each PhD student must earn a minimum of 32 quarter hours of dissertation units (PG900) in completing the dissertation.
-Each PsyD student must earn a minimum of 8 quarter hours of dissertation units (PG902).
-Dissertations are prepared in accordance with the dissertation guidelines adopted by the faculty and available online.
+Each PhD Clinical student must earn a minimum of 32 quarter hours of dissertation units in completing the dissertation.
+Each PsyD student must earn a minimum of 8 units of dissertation.
+Each PhD

+Psychological Science (non-clinical) student must earn a minimum of 40 quarter hours of dissertation units.
+Dissertations are prepared in accordance with the dissertation guidelines adopted by the faculty and provided in the Student Handbook.